KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.cloud-interfaces/content/kolibri-ecosystem/kolibri-desktop-roadmap.md

 - **Purge obsolete data on the logger device** - Deletion of existing records stored on the device.
 - **CCS30 functionality**
 - **Desktop-to-Cloud connection** - Press a button and store records of your device in the cloud.
 Access this data using http://www.kolibricloud.ch
+- **Reporting** - new functionality to easily generate reports out of a record

 ## Known limitations
 - It is not possible to use Series30-transmitters directly like in the CCS30 tool